Donnie Davis, Feb 26, 2017

 Socialism, or more specifically socialist programs, rob from Peter to pay Paul for services provided to Sally.
 Theft is theft and should be treated as such.
 Taxation is legalized theft and is a necessary evil that needs to be minimized and recognized as such.

-Any regulation, law, or requirement by any governing body may not be permitted to violate rights of any citizen to benefit others; as this is tyranny and should be met with opposition, up to and including violence if necessary.
+Any regulation, law, or requirement by any governing body may not be permitted to violate rights of any citizen to benefit others; as this is tyranny and should be met with opposition.
 The same goes with any unchecked corruption of governing bodies, monopolized marketplaces and corporations, and etc. The second amendment is a guarantee to the people that they may use deadly force to protect themselves, their rights, and anyone who they choose to assist that is being victimized.

 Proper venues currently exist for providing care and welfare for those who are impoverished.
 Charities, homeless shelters (if approved by the community), food drives/banks, clothing donations, and many other forms of donations exist nationwide and are completely voluntary forms of social welfare.
 We as libertarians urge everyone to care for their fellow citizens but WILL NOT FORCE you to pay for their care by means of legalized extortion also known as taxation.